oracle-livelabs/converged/obaas/check-processing/check-processing.md

     {"journalId":4}
     ```

-   That completes the Test Runner service.
+   hat completes the Test Runner service.
 Next, you will build the Check Processing service which will receive these messages and process them.

 ## Task 5: Create the Check Processing microservice